Abbas II of Egypt: Reign

 During the war, Abbas II sought support from the Ottomans, including proposing to lead an attack on the Suez Canal.
 He was replaced by the British by his uncle Hussein Kamel from 1914 to 1917, with the title of Sultan of Egypt.
 Hussein Kamel issued a series of restrictive orders to strip Abbas II of property in Egypt and Sudan and forbade contributions to him.
 These also barred Abbas from entering Egyptian territory and stripped him of the right to sue in Egyptian courts.
 This did not prevent his progeny, however, from exercising their rights.
 Abbas II finally accepted the new order on 12 May 1931 and formally abdicated.
 He retired to Switzerland, where he wrote The Anglo-Egyptian Settlement (1930).
 He died at Geneva on 19 December 1944, aged 70, 30 years to the day after the end of his reign as Khedive.

 Marriages and issue

-His first marriage in Cairo on 19 February 1895 was to Ikbal Hanim (Istanbul, Ottoman Empire, 22 October 1876 – Istanbul, 10 February 1941).
+His first marriage in Cairo on 19 February 1895 was to Ikbal Hanim (Constantinople, Ottoman Empire, 22 October 1876 – Istanbul, 10 February 1941).
 They divorced in 1910 and had six children, two sons and four daughters: